-Your health measures your human potential and expert care can help sustain it.
-A nurse-led team also helps ensure care is well-matched to your particular needs.
-At ConsortiaCare.ca, a highly skilled nurse acts as an expert guide for your health journey.
+Your health and your human potential are sustained by expert care.
+A nurse-led team can ensure care is well-matched to your particular needs.
+At ConsortiaCare.ca, a Registered Nurse with added training and experience acts as an expert guide for your health journey.

 Home Care Options